alix-tz/escriptorium-documentation/docs/shortcuts.md

 - ++escape++: cancel the annotation in progress or cancel the modification
 - ++delete++ with an active annotation: delete the annotation

+???
+Note "Mac keyboard variants"

+    - on the Mac trackpad, right click is performed by clicking with two fingers on the right side of the trackpad.
+    - ++fn+backspace++ with an active annotation: delete the annotation

 ### Edition Page - Segmentation panel